PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/2-primitive-catalogue/10-evm/5-dynamic-erc721.md

 ```

 For example, the first dynamic primitive that gets created will have a name of
-`generateDynamicPrimitiveName(parentCdeName, 0)`, and so on.
+`generateDynamicPrimitiveName(parentPrimitiveName, 0)`, and so on.
 This name can be
 then used as an argument to the other utility functions.

 There is also a public utility function to get the list of all of the